Regional Market

 Beyond Silicon Valley

 The West Coast is synonymous with tech — and for good reason.
-California, Oregon, and Washington are home to the world’s largest semiconductor, AI, cloud computing, and enterprise software companies.
+California, Oregon, and Washington are home to many of the world’s largest semiconductor, AI, cloud computing, and enterprise software companies.
 The demand for advanced components, precision equipment, and specialty materials from these buyers alone is enormous.

 But the West Coast economy is far bigger than tech.
 California is a $4+ trillion economy — if it were a country, it would be the fifth largest in the world.
 The state has constant, massive spend across healthcare systems, commercial construction, clean energy infrastructure, building automation, agricultural technology, and water treatment.
 Oregon and Washington add significant demand in aerospace (Boeing’s Puget Sound operations), advanced materials, and industrial automation.